-Situated 30 minutes’ drive from Evanton.
+Situated 20 minutes’ drive from Dingwall.
 The Car park for Ben Wyvis is to the east of the road, between Garve and Loch Glascarnoch.
 Using Sat Nav – IV23 2PG is the nearest postcode, north of the Car park.
 The 4 miles route to the summit of Ben Wyvis starts from the car park and climbs steeply up An Cabar before heading along the main ridge to the summit.
-It takes most people about 6 Hours to walk to the summit and back.
+It takes most people about 6 hours to walk to the summit and back.
 Jaw dropping views across a sweeping area of the north of Scotland.
 The mountain is prominent in views of the area, presenting a whale-back shape above the farmland of Strathconon.
 Ben Wyvis is one of the Munros, a list of Scottish mountains over 3,000ft.

 Kiltearn Church circuit, Evanton.

-A walk that can begin from Balconie House, turn right and walk out of the village until you come to a road on your left after all houses.
+A walk that can begin from Balconie Street in Evanton, turn right and walk out of the village until you come to a road on your left after all houses.
 Follow the footpath sign marked Kiltearn Church, walking along a quiet minor road.
 Look out for Fyrish monument which is in view on the hilltop to the north.
 As the road reaches the shore of the Cromarty firth – with the Black Isle seen opposite- it curves left, seals can sometimes be seen swimming just offshore or basking on rocks along the coast to the west.
 Continue past the old, ruined parish chuch of Kiltearn, along the shoreline continuing to follow signs for Kiltearn church circular walk.
 Pleasant 3-mile walk, to help discover the local area.

 Black Rock Gorge/ Evanton Wood Community Group.